Manuel87/TypeMultiverse/README.md

 This visualisation shows an example with about 16 dimensions/axes
 ![Multiverse Root-Method Interpolation Interface](Interpolation-Root-Method_Multiverse-Structure-Interface.png)

-Each Point can represent either a:<br />
+Each Point represents either a …
+---
 • Master (editable/already edited Instance, any other/extern compatible design …) <br />
 • Instance (a possiblity represented by any point in the design-space multiverse ;)<br />
 • Parameter/Effect/Filter/Algorithm (a designed and engineered formal modifcation, using data from the Masters/Instances + other (user) inputs. (e.g. Path-Offset,Slant, Cursivy, box-shadow, Tension, RMX-Tools, …)